ECHO DCL is a Native American owned firm that often provides buildings to the tribes under their IDIQ with the Bureau of Indian Affairs.

 Fort Thompson’s emergency shelter was also relocated at the same time as the buildings were installed.
-Icon Construction successfully moved the shelter used for major weather outbreaks across the site to make it more accessible for Americans with Disabilities (ADA).
+ECHO DCL successfully moved the shelter used for major weather outbreaks across the site to make it more accessible for Americans with Disabilities (ADA).

-The modular police stations were custom designed by Icon’s award winning engineering team and were built to the exact specific needs of each department.
+The modular police stations were custom designed by ECHO DCL’s award winning engineering team and were built to the exact specific needs of each department.

 “Working on the design, construction and installation of the police stations has been a very rewarding experience.
 Particularly after collaborating with the end users to ensure we are giving the law enforcement officers the tools they need.
 This included equipping the stations with high security features for building access and weapon & evidence storage as well as classroom space for teaching new officers.
 The final product came together with our trademark quality and gives us a great deal of pride knowing we’ve had a small hand in helping shape these communities.”